atomizer/starbreak-zoom/README.md

 - make sure your game is set to windowed mode
 - download the .EXE from latest [release](https://github.com/atomizer/starbreak-zoom/releases/latest)
 - put the executable in a separate folder, it will drop some files next to it
-- on first start, you are asked to show where the game is located
+- on first start, show where the game is located
-- launch the game and play
+- loader will sit in tray, you can now launch the game

 ### Default keys

 Zoom in: Numpad +

 Zoom out: Numpad -

 Native resolution: Numpad 0

 ### Limitations